nus-test/XPress/README.md

 ### Adding Support for Additional Systems

 To add support for an additional system, please instantiate a specific `DatabaseExecutor` which extends abstract class `XPress.DatabaseExecutor.DatabaseExecutor` and annotate it with `@Executor`.
-Please refer to comments in `XPress.DatabaseExecutor.DatabaseExecutor` and also examples of implemented executors as `BaseXExecutor` and `SaxonExecutor` for more details.
+Please refer to comments in `XPress.DatabaseExecutor.DatabaseExecutor` and also examples of implemented executors such as `BaseXExecutor` and `SaxonExecutor` for more details.

 ### Found Bugs